MuhammedZek/Arduino_Bluetooth_connector/README.md

 # Arduino_Bluetooth_connector
-a program that through Bluetooth connect with Arduino and give order
+a program that through Bluetooth connect with Arduino and give orders